A few years ago, I felt lost.

 Though your aspirations might seem illogical at times, you know what’s right for you.
 You can feel an uneasiness within you.
 It doesn’t let you sit still.
 It urges you to do something.

-This feeling is precious – because ultimately it give you signals which help you find your passion.
+This feeling is precious – because ultimately it gives you signals which help you find your passion.
 Mind your instincts; they’re powerful.

 I wished I could express, help, create and influence at once.
 My instincts told me I should write.
 I started writing.